 Graham’s threat referenced Haskell’s Code of Student Conduct, which promises students the expressive rights they are due under the First Amendment — with a catch.
 Under Haskell’s Campus Expression policy, student speech is only permissible if it is “consistent with Haskell’s CIRCLE values,” namely, Communication, Integrity, Respect, Collaboration, Leadership, and Excellence.
 But the First Amendment cannot take a back seat to amorphous, subjective values like “integrity” or “respect.”
-Graham rescinded the directive — but only after a letter from FIRE and an inexcusable 90-day delay, due to an “administrative error.”
+Haskell rescinded the directive — but only after a letter from FIRE, the Native American Journalists Association and the Student Press Law Center, and an inexcusable 90-day delay, due to an “administrative error.”

 On March 2, 2021, on the heels of Student Press Freedom Day 2021, Nally and The Indian Leader — represented by FIRE — sued Haskell, Graham, and federal officials challenging Graham’s retaliation against the plaintiffs for engaging in protected activity as well as the university’s policies on student expressive rights.
 In bringing this lawsuit, Nally and The Indian Leader seek to hold Haskell’s leadership accountable for flagrantly violating clearly established First Amendment rights — and make sure students and student journalists at Haskell and nationwide can ask questions, report the news, and talk with each other about what matters most to them.